Episode 15

 ON THIS EPISODE OF ‘JUST ONE THING ’:

-Our guest on this episode is Nina Ferguson the co-founder and CEO of INCA Productions.
+Our guest on this episode is Nina Ferguson the co-founder and Chief Growth Officer of INCA Productions.

 INCA Productions is a global events agency with head offices in London and New York.
 They serve as a strategic partner and creative studio, delivering extraordinary experiences for ambitious brands.
 With a prestigious client roster that includes Apple, Google, Moët & Chandon, Chanel, Netflix, EA Sports, and Breitling.
 INCA Productions is now part of the Independents Group, which boasts the best network of on-the-ground partners and operates worldwide, collaborating with some of the largest multinationals in the world.